MingBit/PySCNet/log.md

 1) had to switch to side projects...:(

 20.August
-1) Again! locally publish R shiny
+1) Again! locally publish R shiny:
 2) Go to deep learning for GRN